tokio-rs/console/console-api/README.md

 * _instrumentation_, embedded in the application, which collects data from the async runtime and exposes it over the console's wire format
-* _consumers_, such as the [`tokio-console`] command-line application, which connect to the instrumented application, recieve telemetry data, and display it to the user
+* _consumers_, such as the [`tokio-console`] command-line application, which connect to the instrumented application, receive telemetry data, and display it to the user

 The wire format [protobuf] bindings in this crate are used by both the